underyx/conference-notes/craft-2016/technical-debt.md

   should never make an intentional mess.
   - Follow the Boy Scout Rule: leave the codebase better than you found it.
     The small incremental changes will add up over time.
-- **You should never have to ask permission to do your job correctly**.
+- **You should never have to ask for permission to do your job correctly**.
   It's our professional responsibility.
   - Actually, you should just not ask for permission.
 We're in high demand — if you get fired for doing the right thing, there will be another company who wants to hire you for exactly that.